walkinthedawg/Carols-Cakes/README.md

 ## Automated Testing
 All automated testing was done using Travis-CI.

 Click this icon/link to see my travis instance.
+Notice that it says failed?
+Please refer to: ## Uncurable problems that occurred (5) below for explanation.

 [![Build Status](https://travis-ci.org/walkinthedawg/Carols-Cakes.svg?branch=master)](https://travis-ci.org/walkinthedawg/Carols-Cakes)